oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 }
 ```

 The following non-normative example shows the payload of an SD-JWT.
-The issuer
+The Issuer
 is using a flat structure, i.e., all of the claims the `address` claim can only
 be disclosed in full.